elevate0123/CSE/5 Sociology/Paper 1/06 Work and Economic Life +.md

 5. Social #Mobility - High-low, Ascriptive-acquired
 6. Degree of #Alienation - #Marx Peaks in Capitalism, #Weber Result of increasing rationalisation of work
 7. Specific #features - Gender roles, Age roles, Individualisation, Communal organisation
+8. Misc - #Power relations, Social #Mobility , #Alienation , #Religion Outlook, Value system, Community feeling, #kinship groups, etc

 ### Primitive Slave Societies
 Man was overwhelmed by forces of nature, like rains, floods, which determined the social organisation.
 Forces of production were at lowest level and material density was low.
 Family was self-sufficient unit of production & consumption
 - 2 Classes
-	- Masters - Owners of mode of production & Slaves
+	- Masters - Owners of mode of production #MoP  & Slaves
 	- Slaves - often Prisoners of War

 #### Features
-1. Major Economic Activity -Hunting & Food gathering
+1. Major Economic Activity - #Hunting & Food gathering
-2. Ancient Mode of Production - Few mastered the skills of hunting and enslaved others
+2. Ancient Mode of Production #MoP  - Few mastered the skills of hunting and enslaved others
-3. Low division of labour
+3. Low division of labour #DoL
 4. No specialised economic organisation - Occupational differentiation limited to birth, sex, age
-5. Little/No Surplus - Poor specialisation so Low productivity
+5. Little/No #Surplus - Poor specialisation so Low productivity
-6. Low/Simple Stratification - because Inequalities are low
+6. Low/Simple #Stratification - because Inequalities are low
 7. No private ownership
 8. Religion dominates and interferes in Economic life
 9. Low level of Innovation - Simple needs
 10. Family role in production - Community based production
-11. Power Source - Animated - human labour, animal power
+11. #Power Source - Animated - human labour, animal power
-12. Low level of Alienation - Workers enjoy fruits of their production
+12. Low level of #Alienation - Workers enjoy fruits of their production
-13. Simple economic system - No distinction between domestic & community economy
+13. Simple economic system - No distinction between domestic & community economy  #features #characteristics

 ### Feudal Agrarian Society
 Agriculture became a dominant, Land got slowly privatised, though ownership was largely communal.
+Exchange of commodity was rudimentary
-#### Relationships based on
+##### Relationships based on
-- Domination
+1. Domination
-- Subjection
+2. Subjection
-- Exploitation
+3. Exploitation

 #### Features
-1. Major economic activity - Agriculture
+1. Major economic activity - #Agriculture
-2. Feudalistic mode of production - based on Control over Land
+2. Feudalistic mode of production #MoP  - based on Control over Land
-3. Enhanced Division of Labour - 3 estates
+3. Enhanced Division of Labour #DoL  - 3 #estates
 	1. Nobility
 	2. Clergy
 	3. Serfs
-4. Little Surplus - Markets start emerging
+4. Little #Surplus - Markets start emerging
-5. Low Social Mobility - Closed society, ascriptive in nature
+5. Low Social #Mobility - Closed society, #ascriptive in nature; Role of estates defined by birth
-6. Low Alienation - More autonomy & lesser specialisation
+6. Low #Alienation - More autonomy & lesser specialisation, absence of strict organisation of work
-7. Religion dominant in workplace, family & Life
+7. #Religion dominant in workplace, family & Life
+8. #Family plays an important role in production  #features

 ### Modern Capitalist / Industrial Society
 Production increased, Surplus-trade - increased, usage of mechanical instruments increased, new markets emerged.
 Industries/Factories were setup.
-Man now controlled Nature
+Man now controlled Nature.
+With emergence of industries, family loses its place as primary production unit
 - #Marx - Exploitation of Workers by Capitalists + Alienation
-- #ED - Complex Division of Labour > Increased Organic Solidarity > High Social Cohesion
+- #ED - Complex #DoL > Increased #Organic #Solidarity > High Social #Cohesion

 #### Features
 1. Major economic activity - Mass production in factories
-2. Complex division of labour - specialisation increases
+2. Complex division of labour #DoL  - specialisation increases
 3. Centrality of Capital - Factory production - More importance to Capital, less to labour
 4. Production for exchange & profit - Earlier it was for self-consumption. #Marx - Earlier goods had `use value`, now they have `exchange value`
 5. Production based on Competition & not cooperation - Demand increased
 6. High Alienation - Workers lose control over the produce & monotony of work is very high
 7. Multiplicity of economic institutions - New services are needed, so new institutions like factories, bank, markets emerge
-8. High Surplus
+8. High #Surplus
 9. Money Economy - Money replaces barter system, labour is commoditised
-10. Use of Inanimate Power - Leads to higher production & less human involvement
+10. Use of Inanimate #Power - Leads to higher production & less human involvement
 11. High Occupational Mobility - Due to increased means of communication
 12. Work Life Separation - Domestic & Commercial activities are separated as community production replaced by factories
 13. High Levels of Innovation - Individual has more freedom to be creative
 14. Secular Economic Settings - Work organised more rationally, not on customs.
-Laws are progressive and Religion plays lesser role
+Laws are progressive and Religion plays lesser role  #characteristics

-Organisation of Work in modern post-industrial societies cannot be clubbed under any single classification.
-Diverse service industry, increasing entrepreneurship, automation, etc have opened many new areas of study  #conclusion

 ##### Ways of Organisation of Work in different societies
 1. Developed Countries - Generally industrialised and service oriented